 - A blood chemistry profile includes tests for kidney function such as the blood urea nitrogen (BUN) and creatinine.
-It also looks at your dog or cat's liver enzymes and bilirubin levels, which can help determine the state of the liver.
+It also looks at your dog liver enzymes and bilirubin levels, which can help determine the state of the liver.
 Protein levels in the blood are measured.
-Blood glucose levels will be checked and electrolytes such as calcium, potassium, sodium, and phosphorus should also be measured.
+Blood glucose levels will be checked and electrolytes such as calcium, potassium, sodium, and phosphorus are also measured.

-- A urinalysis is an analysis of the urine that helps determine whether your pet's kidneys are able to concentrate the urine and conserve the body's water effectively.
+- A urinalysis, an analysis of the urine, helps determine whether your dog's kidneys are able to concentrate the urine and conserve the body's water effectively.
 This test also looks for evidence of abnormal substances in the urine, such as blood, protein, bilirubin, crystals, and others.

 Additional Blood Testing

-In some cases, another blood testing may be warranted as well.
+In some cases, further blood testing may be warranted as well.

-- If your veterinarian suspects a liver disease in your dog or cat, a bile acid test may be recommended.
-Often, the bile acids are measured before your dog or cat is fed and then again shortly after eating a meal.
+If your veterinarian suspects a liver disease in your dog, a bile acid test may be recommended.
+Often, the bile acids are measured before your dog is fed and then again shortly after eating a meal.
 This can help detect diseases that affect both the liver and brain, such as a portosystemic shunt ("liver shunt").

 Thyroid testing may be required, especially in dogs where hypothyroidism can contribute to seizure activity.

-- Testing for specific infectious diseases may be recommended to rule these out as causes of the seizures.
-This may include testing for diseases such as feline leukemia (FELV in cats), FIV (in cats), toxoplasmosis (in both dogs and cats), canine distemper virus (in dogs) and others.
-Your veterinarian will help decide which diseases are most likely and which need to be investigated as a cause of your dog or cat's seizures.
+Testing for specific infectious diseases may also be recommended to rule these out as causes of the seizures.
+This may include testing for diseases such as toxoplasmosis, canine distemper virus, and others.
+Your veterinarian will help decide which diseases are most likely and which need to be investigated as a cause of your dog's seizures.

 Cerebrospinal Fluid (CSF) Analysis